austocratic/wine-flight/README.md

+# wine-flight app

+I am building this app to learn React-Redux.
-# react-boilerplate - Boilerplate for "SurviveJS - React"

-See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.
+Based on the react-boilerplate - Boilerplate for "SurviveJS - React" See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.

-## Getting Started
+## Getting Started (per react-boilerplate

 1. `npm i` - Install dependencies.
 This might take a while.
 2. `npm start` - Run development build.
 If it doesn't start, make sure you aren't running anything else in the same port.
 In case you are on a Unix platform, you can try `PORT=3000 npm start`.
 It will pick up the port from the environment if it's set.